srps/philoagents-course/INSTALL_AND_USAGE.md

 > [!WARNING]
 > Before running the command below, ensure you do not have any processes running on ports `27017` (MongoDB), `8000` (Agent API) and `8080` (Game UI).

-To start it, run:
+From the root `philoagents-course` directory, to start the Docker infrastructure, run:
 ```bash
 make infrastructure-up
 ```

-To stop it, run:
+From the root `philoagents-course` directory, to stop the Docker infrastructure, run:
 ```bash
 make infrastructure-stop
 ```

-To build the Docker images (without running them), run:
+From the root `philoagents-course` directory, to build the Docker images (without running them), run:
 ```bash
 make infrastructure-build
 ```

 # ⚡️ Running the Code for Each Lesson

-After you have set up your environment (through the `.env` file) and local infrastructure (through Docker), you are ready to run the code.
+After you have set up your environment (through the `.env` file) and local infrastructure (through Docker), you are ready to run and test out the game simulation.

-## Modules 1 to 4
+## Modules 1, 2, 3, 4 and 6

-As the first 4 modules are coupled together, you can test them all at once.
+As most of the modules are coupled, you must test them all at once.

-First, populate the long term memory within your MongoDB instance (required for agentic RAG) with the following command:
+First, from the root `philoagents-course` directory, populate the long term memory within your MongoDB instance (required for agentic RAG) with the following command:
 ```bash
 make create-long-term-memory
 ```